Top of the page

 A congenital heart defect is a problem with how a child's heart formed.
 The doctor repaired your child's heart defect through a cut, called an incision, in the chest.

 Your child will probably get tired easily for several weeks after coming home.
-He or she may have a low fever at first.
+They may have a low fever at first.
 This usually goes away in 1 or 2 days.
 Your child's chest will be sore for the first few weeks.
 The healthcare team will teach you how to take care of your child's incision.
 The incision will leave a scar that will fade with time.
 If you are interested, talk to your child’s healthcare team about what you can do to lessen scarring.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each person recovers at a different pace.
 Following the steps below can help your child recover as quickly as possible.
 Your child's healthcare team will also give you care instructions.